Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 This “extinguishing” is often framed in the negatives: extinguishing of craving, becoming, aversion, hatred, delusion.
 Or all of the above.

-Interpretations vary wildly, with common claims describing it is a state, a realization, a cessatio, or a type of special consciousness.
+Interpretations vary widely, with common claims describing it as a state, a realization, a cessation, or a type of special consciousness.

 Some present *nirvāṇa* as **epistemic clarity**—the cessation of delusion.

-Others, as **metaphysical unbinding**—the cessation of causal formations.
+Others, as **ontological release**—the cessation of causal formations.

 Some schools reject dualities, claiming that *nirvāṇa* and *saṃsāra* are **indistinguishable**—but **not identical** either.